Strings (*.dat, *.str)

 Encoding

-Strings are converted from Unicode to Bullfrog Multibyte format using two files: MBtoUNI.dat
+Strings are converted from Unicode to Bullfrog Multibyte format using two files: MBtoUNI.dat (converting from Multibyte to Unicode) and UNItoMB.dat (converting from Unicode to Multibyte).

 The contents of this file may differ depending on the language that is being used and depending on which characters are required.
 The offset of each of these characters is then specified within a BFST file.